alexandresilvacarreira/rogue/README.md

-# rogue
+# Rogue

-A roguelike 2D game.
-This project was completed in the context of the Java module from the Fullstack Web Develpment bootcamp from UPskill program (https://upskill.pt)
+A Roguelike 2D game, coded in Java.
+This was the final project in the "Intro to Java" module in the UPskill full stack web development bootcamp (https://upskill.pt).

+Assets from Pixel Dungeon: https://pixeldungeon.watabou.ru/

+## Demo